RamezCh/Introduction-to-Containers-Kubernetes-and-OpenShift-V2/README.md

 4. There are no penalties for incorrect attempts.
 5. Clicking the "Submit" button when it appears, means your submission is FINAL.
 You will NOT be able to resubmit your answer for that question again.
 6. Check your grades in the course at any time by clicking on the "Progress" tab.

+## Copyrights and Trademarks
+IBM®, the IBM logo, and ibm.com® are trademarks or registered trademarks of International Business Machines Corporation in the United States, other countries, or both.
+A current list of IBM trademarks is available on the Web at “Copyright and trademark information” at: ibm.com/legal/copytrade.shtml

+References to IBM products or services do not imply that IBM intends to make them available in all countries in which IBM operates.

+Netezza®, Netezza Performance Server®, NPS® are trademarks or registered trademarks of IBM International Group B.V., an IBM Company.

+Linux is a registered trademark of Linus Torvalds in the United States, other countries, or both.

+Microsoft, Windows, Windows NT, and the Windows logo are trademarks of Microsoft Corporation in the United States, other countries, or both.

+Java and all Java-based trademarks and logos are trademarks or registered trademarks of Oracle and/or its affiliates.

+UNIX is a registered trademark of The Open Group in the United States and other countries.

+Other product, company or service names may be trademarks or service marks of others.